isuthermography/spatialnde2/doc/UsersGuide/source/examples.rst

 Dataguzzler-Python examples (require Dataguzzler-Python to be installed for operation; run them with ``dataguzzler-python example.dgp``):
   * ``x3d_objectfollower.dgp``:  Demonstrates use of the qt_osg_compositor_view_tracking_pose_recording to define a view that can hold a particular object fixed relative to the camera.
-  * ``project_live_probe_tip_data.dgp``: Demonstrates CAD registration capability by tracking eddy-current data over space and time and registering it to a 3-dimensional specimen.
+  * ``project_live_probe_tip_data.dgp``: Demonstrates CAD registration capability by tracking simulated eddy-current data over space and time and registering it to a 3-dimensional specimen.

 Project Probe Tip Data User Guide
 ---------------------------------

-The purpose of the ``project_live_probe_tip_data.dgp`` module is to track and record impedance data of an eddy current probe as it moves around a specimen and return a three-dimensional interactive map of the probe history on the specimen.
-This guide assumes that the user has installed SpatialNDE2 and is familiar with its concepts.
+The purpose of the ``project_live_probe_tip_data.dgp`` module is to track and record simulated impedance data of an eddy current probe as it moves around a specimen and returns a map of accumulated data projected onto the surface of a 3-dimensional test specimen.
-If the software was installed correctly, all necessary ``.x3d`` files should be within the test folder.
+This module can be found in the test directory of the SpatialNDE2 source tree.

 Simple usage can be done in the following steps:

-1. Use the ``"/probe_positioner"`` channel to track probe impedance data over time and position to be registered to specimen.
+1. Use the ``"/probe_positioner"`` channel to move the probe in a context where the probe is fixed and the specimen can move relative to the probe.
+A live visualization of simulated data from the probe can be found in the ``/synthetic_probe_impedance`` channnel, which displays the phase of a simulated signal, rotating in the complex plane, that would come from an eddy current probe.

 .. image:: ProbePositioner_Screenshot.png
   :width: 800
   :alt: Image of probe and plate together with the ``/probe_positioner`` channel selected.

-2. A time-domain fusion surface-parameterization map of probe position history can be viewed using the ``"/graphics/projection"`` channel.
-Numerical probe impedance history data is stored in the ``"/synthetic_probe_history"`` channel.
+2. A surface-parameterization map of accumulated probe impedance data can be viewed using the ``"/graphics/projection"`` channel; the channel is shown in the first image below.
+A numerical history of probe impedance data is stored in the
+``"/synthetic_probe_history"`` channel.
+To see the parameterization projected onto the 3d model's surface, shown in the second image below, select the ``"/graphics/projection_specimen"`` channel.

 .. image:: GraphicsProjection_Channel.png
   :width: 800
   :alt: Sample image of the surface-parameterization.

-3. To see the parameterization of probe positions projected onto the 3d specimen model's surface, select the ``"/graphics/projection_specimen"`` channel.

 .. image:: GraphicsProjection_Specimen.png
   :width: 800
-  :alt: Map of probe history projected onto the specimen.
+  :alt: Map of accumulated probe simulation data projected onto the specimen.